hengyang-zhao/unix-home/README.md

 ## Installation

 Run script `install.sh`.
 You can `cd` into the directory or not --- things will go where they should go.
-During the installation, your git informations will be collected, which are your full name and email address.
+During the installation, your git information will be collected, which includes your full name and email address.

 ## Features